-Salmon Burgers with Lemon and Dill are always a huge hit.
-Made with fresh salmon, they're incredibly juicy, and are packed with bright, fresh and spicy flavors.
+This Salmon Burger Recipe includes lemon and dill, are it's always a huge hit.
+The burgers are made with fresh salmon, they're incredibly juicy, and are packed with bright, fresh and spicy flavors.
 These are awesome for a summer BBQ and perfect for a weeknight dinner, too.

 These burgers (or patties) are made using fresh salmon, a few other simple ingredients and a food processor.

 With the bright added flavors of lemon and fresh dill, this salmon burger recipe is a delicious option for a healthy dinner, a hearty lunch or a summer barbecue.

 Learning how to make salmon burgers is easier than you might think, and I love this type of recipe because while it's fairly quick to put together, it's still quite impressive for guests.

 - salmon fillet - Select salmon with firm flesh and a fresh aroma.